driusan/bug/issues/Roadmap.md

 - Implement golang io interfaces in Bug class

 ## v0.3:
-- bug-import tool should be able to import from other issue trackers
+- bug commit should include Closes message when imported from GitHub
 - More options for bug roadmap